charlesportoferreira/word2vec/Readme.md

   Options:

         --input:
-          Relative path from your current folder to the to the folder with the raw txt files.
+          Relative path from your current folder to the folder with the raw txt files.

           The dataset must follow this tree structure: